-Swedish system vendor Transmode Systems AB has developed a new generation of Coarse Wavelength Division Multiplexing systems using Linear Optical Amplifiers.
+23 July 2002 -- Transmode Systems AB, a Swedish fibre optic system vendor, has developed a new generation of Coarse Wavelength Division Multiplexing systems using Linear Optical Amplifiers.

-It claims that the development means that CWDM can address markets traditionally reserved for DWDM (Dense Wavelength Division Multiplexing).
-Amplified CWDM systems can address long-reach applications very efficiently.
+The development of these amplifiers, says the company, means CWDM can address markets traditionally reserved for DWDM (Dense Wavelength Division Multiplexing).
+Amplified CWDM systems can address long reach applications very efficiently.

-"Linear optical amplifiers have the potential to be as important for the CWDM systems as the Erbium Doped Fibre Amplifiers (EDFA) has been for the long-haul transmission market", says VP R&D Johan Sandell.
-"This opens up a number of new applications for us where longer transmission reaches are required".
+"Linear optical amplifiers have the potential to be as important for the CWDM systems as the Erbium Doped Fibre Amplifiers (EDFA) has been for the long-haul transmission market", says Johan Sandell, Transmode's VP R&D. "This opens up a number of new applications for us where longer transmission reaches are required".

 "The introduction of amplified systems will open up new markets for us.
-We are introducing a cost-effective solution for amplified WDM requirements", says CEO Isaac Olasoko.
+We are introducing a cost-effective solution for amplified WDM requirements", says Isaac Olasoko, CEO at Transmode Systems.

-Since 2000 Transmode has focused on CWDM technology as a key optical technology to fully exploit the existing networking protocols.
+Transmode is a pioneer of CWDM technology, with expertise in datacom and telecom networking, optical technologies and network management systems.
+Since 2000, the company has focused on CWDM as a key optical technology to fully exploit the existing networking protocols.
 The company has been shipping CWDM systems since March 2001 and has customers worldwide.

 Phone: +46 8 506 88 225 Fax: +46 8 506 88 299